cvalencia1991/Recipe-App/README.md

 - **can you deploy this project using Front end langague**

-  -Of course, you can inplement with any framework, change this using the an API
+  - Of course, you can inplement with any framework, change this using the an API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>